Number of course weeks

 Relation to other modules

-This module is related to the Main Subject CFT.
+This module is related to the Main Subject CFO.

 Finding a suitable studio location in the field of music production like: film music production, commercial production, production music, recording arts.